sflash-biz/TradeX/README.md

 Contribute and contact if you need domain keys for automatically script installation.
 Or use simple manual installation [described below](#manual-installation).

-Sorry, but original TradeX script is not usable.
-It have not accurate traffic out algorithms.
-In my case script works with 400k site without troubles and with 50+ another smaller or similar sites on same server.
+Sorry, but original TradeX script is not usable if you try it from original repo.
+It have lot errors and deprecations, and most importantly have no accurate traffic out algorithms.
+In my case script works with 400k site without troubles and with 50+ another smaller or similar sites on same server with classic outlist with some additional improvements.

 ## Ok.
 My Role: